A Local’s One Week French Riviera Itinerary

 As for any trash from your picnic, the islands have plenty of bins, even in their most isolated parts.
 Everything is well organized to ensure that visitors respect the area.
 As always, don't forget to take water (at least one liter per person per half-day in summer).

-Take your time on the islands, then set off slowly in the direction of Hyères.
-You should arrive in the late afternoon.
-Begin your visit with a stroll through the narrow streets.
+Arriving to town in the late afternoon, you should begin your visit with a stroll through the narrow streets.
 Of course, Hyères is also a place deeply marked by history.
 The city was founded over 2,500 years ago after all.

 It's up to you to plan your visit according to the time you return from the islands.
 Among other remarkable sites (the castle, the art galleries, etc.), I particularly like the Templar tower, which is very small and can be visited freely.
 It was one of the commanderies of this famous order of fighting monks.